 There Is More Than One Decision Maker

-Engagement is Not Just for Sales
+Engagement Is Not Just for Sales

 Corporate understands that successful long-term relationships require key team managers to oversee the delivery of the promises, commitments, and/or solutions that sales prescribe.
 Just like your corporate clients have to collaborate in-house to deliver to their internal clients, they expect the same of their vendors.
-Some clients are not so effective and this is where an AV vendor can show them the way.
+Some clients are not so effective, and this is where an AV vendor can show them the way.

-Presentation is Key
+Presentation Is Key

 Can We Just Talk?

-I worked with a client who had 100-plus business entities that made their own decisions (had their own budgets).
+I worked with a client who had 100-plus business entities that made their own decisions (read: had their own budgets).
 It was hard for the shared services team to provide a streaming solution that matched all their business units’ needs.
-So, I did my own R&D expedition (with permission) and came back to the table with a data report they never had before.
+So I did my own R&D expedition, with permission, and came back to the table with a data report they never had before.
 With that, I developed a catalog of three flavors of streaming applications available to all their business units.

 Be Easy to Do Business With

-In the end, a corporate client that sees you are willing to be flexible with alternatives will always keep you front of mind.
-I can’t begin to list the number of corporate clients I have worked with that complained about how the prior vendor’s people never worked with them, never understood their organization, and never called them.
+In the end, a corporate client who sees you are willing to be flexible with alternatives will always keep you front of mind.
+I can’t begin to list the number of corporate clients I have worked with who complained about how the prior vendor’s people never worked with them, never understood their organization, and never called them.
 They used the sales rep to run interference to spare internal stakeholders the pain of talking to the client.
 Do you think a corporate tech manager with a decent amount of AV work will accept that for long?
 Would you?